boctavian96/GdxProvinceMap/README.md

 ## How it works

-First we have a image with all the provinces.
+First we have an image with all the provinces.
 Each province has unique color.\
 Example: \
 ![alt text](presentation/docMapId.png)